Frequently Asked Questions

 Q: How difficult will the race be physically?

-A: This will probably be one of the more challenging accomplishments of your life - both physically and mentally.
+A: This will probably be one of the more challenging accomplishments of your life – both physically and mentally.
 Stick to your training program and don’t cut corners.
 To give yourself the best chance at success, get comfortable riding in all weather conditions.
-It is important for you to know how you, your clothing, and your bike will perform in a variety of conditions that you will find on the West Coast trails.
+It is important for you to know how you, your clothing, and your gear will perform in a variety of conditions that you may find on British Columbia’s trails.
 It is also recommended that you consult a physician to be sure you are physically fit enough to do the BC Bike Race.

-A: For our inaugural race in 2007, we had an overall 96% completion rate for riders.
-The last few years have yielded similar success rates.
-Very few racers did not make cutoff times, except in instances of mechanical failures or medical issues.
+A: For our inaugural event we had an overall 96% completion rate for riders with success rates staying consistent over the past 13 years.
+Very few racers do not make cut-off times, except in instances of mechanical failures or medical issues.

-A: We will assist you in getting off the course and back to Base Camp.
-Missing a cutoff time does not mean you must dropout of the race; it only means that you will not be awarded a Finisher medal.
-And we strongly encourage you to ride out the remaining stages of the race, as you will still receive a Participant medal and are eligible for stage wins!
+A: We will assist you in getting off the course and back to Basecamp.
+Missing a cut-off time does not mean you must drop out of the race; it only means that you will not be awarded a Finisher belt buckle.
+We strongly encourage you to ride out the remaining stages of the race to make the most of your BC Bike Race experience.

 Q: What if one of the members of the team cannot continue?

-A: If your partner is unable to continue, we will switch you to the solo category and issue you a new racer number and bike plate.
+A: If your partner is unable to continue, we will switch you to the appropriate solo category.
 You will be able to finish as an official Finisher and will be eligible for stage wins in your new category, however you will not be eligible for an overall award in this new category.
 Overall winners in each category must start and finish in the same category for the week.